balderdashy/sails-docs/reference/waterline/models/models.md

-# Models
+# Working with Models

 This section of the documentation focuses on the model methods provided by Waterline out of the box.
 In addition to these, additional methods can come from hooks (i.e. the [resourceful pubsub methods]()), be exposed by the underlying adapters to provide custom functionality, or be hand-written in your app to wrap reusable custom code.

 ![screenshot of a Waterline/Sails model in Sublime Text 2](http://i.imgur.com/8uRlFi8.png)

 In general, model methods are _asynchronous_, meaning you cannot just call them and use the return value.
 Instead, you must use callbacks, or promises.
 Most built-in model methods accept a callback as an optional final argument.
 If the callback is not supplied, a chainable Query object is returned, which has methods like `.where()` and `.exec()`.
+See [Working with Queries]() for more on that.

 <!-- ![screenshot of the api/models/ folder in a text editor](http://i.imgur.com/xdTZpKT.png) -->